A hiatal hernia occurs when the upper part of your stomach bulges through your diaphragm into your chest cavity.

 But a large hiatal hernia can allow food and acid to back up into your esophagus, leading to heartburn.
 Self-care measures or medications can usually relieve these symptoms.
 A very large hiatal hernia might require surgery.

 Most small hiatal hernias cause no signs or symptoms.
 But larger hiatal hernias can cause:

 - Regurgitation of food or liquids into the mouth

 - Backflow of stomach acid into the esophagus (acid reflux)

 - Chest or abdominal pain

-- Feeling especially full after meals
+- Feeling full soon after you eat

 When to see a doctor